notLukaGray/looksgoodnowwhat/src/content/introduction.md

 <div style="height: 50px;"></div>

 I was twenty-one, second month on the job, still learning which floor had the leftover food from client calls.
 Our agency was pitching a national beer brand.
-I still remember sitting in my little cubical dredging up music video after music video trying to splice together something that could sell a campaign that was bolstering with millenial angst and fuck ton of lifestyle imagery.
+I still remember sitting in my little cubical dredging up music video after music video trying to splice together something that could sell a campaign that was bolstering with millenial angst and a fuck ton of lifestyle imagery.

 <div style="height: 30px;"></div>
 The next day as we pitched the campaign, the client lead closed her laptop cleared her throat, and asked a simple question.
-"Why."
+"Why?"
 <div style="height: 10px;"></div>
 Silence.
 <div style="height: 10px;"></div>
 I thought to myself, “Look at it; isn’t that enough?”
 <div style="height: 10px;"></div>
 The deck never made it to round two.
 It took me a long time to figure out the reason that word stung so hard.
-"Why."
+"Why?"
 A word that strips everything away leaving everything without substance to melt away.

 <div style="height: 40px;"></div>